olincollege/word-game/pages.md

 Although we did not pull the game's concept from any existing titles, we hoped to create a game that was vary to understand and that all people can enjoy.
 We settled on a game that we believe has an addicting yet relaxing game loop.

 ## How to Use
+The game can be accessed here: https://github.com/olincollege/word-game.

-Clone the repo and or download the required files, word_game.py, word_controller.py., word_view.py, and main.py,
+Clone the repo and or download the required files, word_game.py, word_controller.py., word_view.py, and main.py.
+Please note that you need to have installed pygame!
+If you do not have pygame, please follow the instructions advised on https://www.pygame.org/wiki/GettingStarted.

+Quick start:
+"""
+python3 -m pip install -U pygame --user
+"""

 ## The Process
 When you boot up the game, the program will select a random word from the word list as your target word.
 With that target word, the program will add each of its letters into a list, and then it will add additional letters which are incorrect.
 The letters are shuffled, so the order that they appear to the player is random.